abarriosr/content-hub-farm/README.md

           # If persistent, the site will persist through `docker compose up`
           # Otherwise, the site will be re-installed.
           - PERSISTENT=true
+          # The Drupal profile you wish to install (defaults to "standard")
+          - DRUPAL_PROFILE=standard
           # Content Hub Client Name (Has to be provided to connect to Acquia Content Hub).
           - ACH_CLIENT_NAME=subscriber2-docker
           # These are your Acquia Content Hub Credentials (override what is defined in database)